peter-mouland/web-caddy/README.md

  * Deploy to github.io / Bower / Amazon S3

 ## Creating a New Component

-1. Intialise a repo within github and clone it locally
+1. Intialise a repo within github
-2. Create a `gulpfile.js` using [examples/gulpfile.js](examples/gulpfile.js)
+2. `component new name-of-component`
-3. Create a `package.json` using [examples/package.json](examples/package.json)
+3. Update `package.json`
     * Update `name` to your component name in lower case.
     * Ensure the `repository.url` is the correct github address.
 4. Run `npm install` to install the required node modules.
 5. Run `gulp init:component` to intialise your component.
 6. Run `gulp serve`, stick a fork in it - you're done.

 Once the above is complete should have the conventional directory structure as well as the useful gulp tasks.